Up to 4,800 jobs have been put at risk as the fashion retailers Peacocks, Austin Reed, Jaeger and Jacques Vert have

-Whether you think it’s a good or bad thing, we’re seeing more brands close their physical stores, instead focusing their efforts into the online portion of their respective businesses and making that the main outlet of their sales.
+Whether you think it’s a good or bad thing, we’re seeing more brands such as Missguided close their physical stores, instead focusing their efforts into the online portion of their respective businesses and making that the main outlet of their sales.
 If it’s easier to generate profit online and connect with the customer, you’re going to see more and more businesses head down this modern road.

 Social distancing and all of the rules and regulations surrounding it have certainly helped to take care of a good chunk of retail sales transferring to online sales.

 Speaking of the social distancing rules being tightened recently, people are now once again not allowed to meet up with six or more individuals at a time.
 This will cast the worries of COVID-19 back into the minds of the public yet again and will likely scare crowds away from visiting physical stores when they have an easy-to-access alternative online.